rodmonic/DragonWoodAI/README.md

 # DragonWoodAI
-Can I Get Dragon Wood to Play AI
+Can I get AI to play Dragon Wood?